-In this Stash review, I'll give you all the cold hard facts and you can decided if it's better than Acorns. (read our full acorns review)
+In this Stash review, I’ll give you all the cold hard facts and you can decide if it’s better for you than Acorns.
+(Read our full Acorns review here.)

 Did you know that around one-third of Americans have nothing saved for retirement?

 Everybody has the goal of retiring someday, but some people have not begun working toward that goal.